|

 • Do not do vigorous exercises during your day in the spa.

-right for your body, not what seems to be right for others.
+what’s feels right for your body, not what seems to be right for

 • Make sure that you get plenty of rest time between each cycle.